Jules Berman: Business career

 Berman developed a passion for Pre-Columbian art from Mexico.
 In the 1960s, Kahlua print advertising featured images of Mexican antiquities, creating a pop culture phenomenon.
 The ads featured Mesoamerican figures coupled with sandy beaches and humorous balloon captions.

 Bermans collection included clay and stone figures from Pre-Columbian cultures dating 1500 B.C. to 1521 A.D.
 The Fine Art Gallery of San Diego published a catalog of Jules Bermans collection, "Collection of Pre-Hispanic Mexican Art" in 1973.

 Real Estate

 Berman transitioned into real estate, creating the Lake Arrowhead Development Company with William Newell and Joe D. Brown, where he served as president.
-In November 1960 the company purchased the 3200 acre Lake Arrowhead, California and Lake Arrowhead Village from the Los Angeles Turf Club for $6.5 million.
+In November 1960 the company purchased the 3200 acre Lake Arrowhead, California, and Lake Arrowhead Village from the Los Angeles Turf Club for $6.5 million.
 They built an 18 hole golf course and subdivided 18 residential tracts.
 In 1968, in order to finance the further development of the area, Lake Arrowhead Development Company merged with the Boise Cascade Corp. for $18 million.

 In 1964, Berman purchased the land which is now Runyon Canyon Park in Los Angeles from Huntington Hartford.
 He razed the mansion, San Patrizio, built on the land by singer John McCormack, to avoid taxes and to support the development of luxury houses.
 Unable to complete his development plans due to local homeowners protests, he sold the land to Iranian exile Mana Vasir in 1979.

-In 1965 Lake Arrowhead Development Company purchased the 3600 acre El Capitan Ranch on the Gaviota Coast in California for $4 million.
-Berman recruited Fritz Barber to bring some of the first Lipizzaner horses into the United States from Vienna, Austria and train them at the ranch in techniques made famous by the Spanish Riding School.
+In 1965, Lake Arrowhead Development Company purchased the 3600 acre El Capitan Ranch on the Gaviota Coast in California for $4 million.
+Berman recruited Fritz Barber to bring some of the first Lipizzaner horses into the United States from Vienna, Austria, and train them at the ranch in techniques made famous by the Spanish Riding School.
 Berman later developed the ranch into luxury homes.
 In 2002, El Capitan Ranch was purchased by the Land Trust for Santa Barbara County and became part of El Capitan State Beach.

 California State Athletic Commission

 Berman was appointed to the California State Athletic Commission by Governor Pat Brown in the 1965.
 While Berman was a member, the commission famously denied Muhammad Ali a permit to box in California when he refused to be inducted into military service during the Vietnam War.
 Ali (Cassius Clay at the time) was refused permits to box from several states.
-During this time the Commission also advocated to blackout the closed circuit broadcast of Alis fights held outside of California.
+During this time the Commission also advocated to blackout the closed circuit broadcast of Ali's fights held outside of California.